๐ท Elevate your photography gameโcapture, connect, and create like a pro!

-The Sony NEX-6L/B is a compact mirrorless digital camera featuring a 16MP APS-C CMOS sensor, 10 FPS continuous shooting, and hybrid autofocus technology.
-It includes a versatile 16-50mm power zoom lens, a 3-inch articulated LED screen, and a high-resolution OLED electronic viewfinder.
-With built-in Wi-Fi, RAW shooting capability, and compatibility with legacy lenses via adapters, it offers a perfect balance of professional image quality and portability for enthusiasts and pros seeking a stylish, powerful second camera.
+The Sony NEX-6L/B is a compact mirrorless digital camera featuring a 16MP APS-C CMOS sensor, 10 frames per second continuous shooting, and a hybrid autofocus system for sharp, fast focus.
+It includes a versatile 16-50mm power zoom lens, a 3-inch articulated LED screen with 921,000 dots, and built-in Wi-Fi for remote control and instant sharing.
+Designed for enthusiasts stepping up from point-and-shoots, it balances professional image quality with portability and smart connectivity.

 | ASIN | B0096W1OKS |